BrodyAcquilano/urban-resource-map-dev/README.md

-# 🌐 Urban Resource Map (Dev Version)
+# 🌐 Urban Resource Map

-A full-stack web app for managing and analyzing free public resources like shelters, washrooms, water fountains, libraries, and more.
+A full-stack web app for managing, visualizing, and analyzing **spatial data of any kind.**
+Originally designed for mapping public resources like shelters and water fountains, the platform now supports **any location-based datasets** — including housing, parks, infrastructure, jobs, transit, and more.

-This version includes full data management tools — add, edit, score, and export locations using a visual interface with advanced filtering and heatmap generation.

 Built with:

 - React + Vite (frontend)
 - Express + MongoDB (read/write backend)
 - Leaflet for interactive maps

+---

+## 📁 Repository Overview

+I maintain **three separate versions** of this project:

+- **Admin Version (this repo):** Full editing, scoring, analysis, and export features.
+Includes the Editor Page and Edit Score Modal.
+- **Client Version (read-only):** Limited to viewing, filtering, and exporting.
+Editing and scoring tools are removed.
+- **Dev Version:** Experimental and in-progress features for future releases.

+Each version has a separate GitHub repository.
+Most of the instructions in this README apply to all versions unless otherwise noted.

 ---